-Strategic Aim Proposed Corporate Objective Executive Lead Relevant Strategy Board Committee 6 month update Ensure efficient and effective use of all available resources, meeting agreed financial targets and working across the Cheshire and Mersey system for optimum outcomes for the region.
-CFO Finance & Sustainability 2021-2025 FPBD The Trust is facing financial challenge in 2022/23 and is undertaking a Recovery Programme in order to address this.
+Strategic Aim Proposed Corporate Objective Executive Lead Relevant Strategy Board Committee 6 month update Ensure our services are financially sustainable in the long term CFO Finance & Sustainability 2021-2025 FPBD The Trust is facing financial challenge in 2022/23 and is undertaking a Recovery Programme in order to address this.
 Close working with the ICB is in place.
 Ensure the Trust has an updated, long term financial plan in place during 2022/23 to reflect recent and proposed regime changes, with clear views and actions in place in relation to long term sustainability.
 CFO Finance & Sustainability 2021-2025 FPBD A long-term financial model has been produced but there remains uncertainty in the medium term in relation to inflation and other key assumptions.
 In addition, the new structures within the NHS mean that there is some uncertainty around planning assumptions.
 This is continually updated and worked on but not concluded.
 Develop the Trust's commercial strategy during 2022/23 and pursue appropriate opportunities to maximise Trust income for the benefit of our patients CFO Finance & Sustainability 2021-2025 FPBD This has not yet started but will be undertaken in Quarter Four 2022/23.